This article was published on March 10th 2016 and received its last update on February 5th 2019. It takes about 5 minutes to read.

 For the following steps to work I assume that you manage your application's codebase with git and use your own deploy routine (preferably using Ansible in order to unleash this article's full potential).
 However, they can be adjusted to also work with deploy tools like Capistrano or Mina with a little effort — the principles stay the same.

 bundle check command which is fast and tells us if any new gems have to be installed in order to make our application work.
 It exits with

 0 if all dependencies are satisfied so we only have to run

 Time saved: Not much (but we are just warming up).

 The main question is: How do we find out if we need to precompile our application's assets?

-We can skip this step if the commit we want to deploy changed a file in our assets directories compared to the commit that represents the currently reployed version of our application.
+We can skip this step if the commit we want to deploy only changed files outside of our application's

 To get the git SHA of the current commit, we run the command

 git rev-parse HEAD from our repository's root directory (before we pulled the latest changes).
 This will give us a git SHA like

 266e7a3a6910be5e588bdb9663d5073918c4a49b which we need to remember.